Glossary

 2MASS (Two Micron All Sky Survey)

-Near-infrared all-sky survey observing in J, H, and K bands, providing unique view of galaxies because infrared penetrates dust better than optical light.
+Near-infrared all-sky survey observing in J, H, and K bands, providing a unique view of galaxies because infrared penetrates dust better than optical light.
+Used to study galaxy clustering and large-scale structure.

 A